-The Plant and Place Immersion is a five-month, hybrid program, running from May to September.
-We will gather in-person two days each month.
-All gatherings will take place on picturesque public and private lands in the Poconos.
+The Plant and Place Immersion is your path into bioregional herbalism.
+It is a hybrid program, running from May to September.
+We will gather in-person two days every four weeks.
+Gatherings will take place on picturesque private and public lands in the Poconos.
 Together we'll meet and work hands-on with the plants and connect with the land.
-In between gatherings, we'll meet-up via zoom to learn in depth about the plants and discuss what we're learning.
-Live demos of preparing plants as food and medicine will also be provided during this time.
+In between gatherings, we'll meet-up via zoom to learn in depth and discuss questions that arise.
 Thoughtful homework assignments will inspire consistent engagement with the plants and the land on which you dwell or visit.
+Upon completion, participants will be awarded a certificate.

 To consume plants for food and medicine is a sacred communion with the plants.
 We take into our bodies not only their phytochemicals and fiber, but in doing so with awareness, our spirits intermingle.
 We take in the land on which they grow.
 We become a part of that land and regain our place as human animals, doing just as all the other animals do that trod the earth.
 Over time, our knowledge of place becomes instinctual.
 We begin to cultivate a sense of where to find food when hungry, what plants may heal us when we’re unwell, and what plants may make us unwell should we nibble without discretion.